RebeccaM21/ScrabbleChallenge--JavaScript/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Given a word, compute the scrabble score for that word.
+I completed this project as the first challenge prior to the Digital Futures Academy.
+The aim of the project was to create a program that given a word, it can compute the scrabble score for the word.
+Below were the requirments for the challenge, given by the Digital Futures Academy.

 ##### Letter Values